SEC Investment Company Reporting Modernization rule implementation

 Impact maps and inventory—Process maps and inventories that identify and describe the various ways existing compliance, operational, and technical processes are impacted across an organization.
 Additionally, the maps and inventories identify where changes will likely be needed to people, process, and technology.

 Solution implementation—We work with executives to provide a controlled and cost-effective schedule of activities for executing the solution design, with limited interruption to existing operations.
-We can also assist with the actual implementation which may involve systems upgrades/configurations, acquisition and integration of data sources, data validation and approval processes, interface development, creation of user guides/playbooks, and end-user training and external website updates to comply with modernization requirements.
+We can also assist with the actual implementation which may involve systems upgrades/configurations, acquisition and integration of data sources, data validation and approval processes, interface development,

 Compliance Suite™—Deloitte Risk and Financial Advisory’s proprietary technology helps RICs and service providers prepare and respond to the Modernization Rule requirements.
 This platform is a powerful and dynamic technology solution that assists in the preparation of Form PF, AIFMD, Form N-PORT, N-CEN, and other regulatory filing requirements.
 It also features broad performance monitoring, pipeline, and relationship tracking circumstances of the investment management industry.